Woodstock, Maine

 Woodstock is a town in Oxford County, Maine, United States.
+Woodstock is included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 The population was 1,352 at the 2020 census.
 The village of Bryant Pond, on State Route 26 in the northern part of Woodstock, is the town's urban center and largest settlement.

 History

 Woodstock was first settled in about 1808 as Plantation Number Three.
 In 1814, a petition was sent to the Massachusetts General Court of Boston that requested the plantation be incorporated into a town called Sparta.
 Massachusetts Governor Caleb Strong approved the petition on February 7, 1815, to establish the town of Woodstock.
 It is unclear why the name Woodstock was chosen.

+The village of Bryant Pond is believed to be the last telephone exchange in the U.S. to convert from operator-based hand-crank service to direct-dial service.
+The conversion occurred on October 11, 1983.